Beautifying Sheger: Chinese influence

-Ethiopia (alongside other African nations like Kenya) has been part of the Belt and Road Initiative with China in order to gain economic stability and modernization through loans and increased trade.
-China is currently Ethiopia's biggest trading partner and investor.
+Ethiopia is a member of the Belt and Road Initiative with China in order to gain economic stability and modernization through loans and increased trade.
+China is Ethiopia's biggest trading partner and investor, importing US$4,960,066,680 into the country in 2022.
+This is nearly twice the amount imported by India in 2022, at US$2,366,045,290.

 Criticism of the BRI points out the fact that China may be using their economic power in the region to gain political power.

 On 25 April 2019, the Chinese ambassador to Ethiopia, Chinese Premier Li Keqiang, had agreed to fund development for a plaza and 12 kilometres of the project.
 This came alongside the announcement that China's paramount leader Xi Jinping had adjusted a previous statement on writing off all interest loan debt, stating that the Chinese government aimed to write off "interest free loans matured till end of 2018".
 However, the Chinese government also promised to extend the maturity period of the $4 billion loan on the Addis Abeba-Djibouti railway- increasing it from ten years to thirty.
 One of the two companies funding this investment, the China Railway Construction Corporation, have expressed interest in the development of Ethiopian agriculture and oil and gas.